ucb-bar/midas/README.md

-# MIDAS
+# MIDAS Beta v0.1

 MIDAS is an FPGA simulation simulation framework that automatically generates platform agnostic FPGA simulators from any RTL designs.
-MIDAS is an improvement over [Strober](http://dl.acm.org/citation.cfm?id=3001151) that was originally implemented for sample-based energy simulation.
+MIDAS is an improvement over [Strober](http://dl.acm.org/citation.cfm?id=3001151) that was originally developed for sample-based energy simulation.

 ## Dependencies